Bharat Dynamics Limited: History

-India began to develop indigenous missiles through the Integrated Guided Missile Development Programme (IGMDP), which gave BDL an opportunity to be closely involved with the programme wherein it was identified as the Prime Production Agency.
+India began to develop indigenous missiles through the Integrated Guided Missile Development Programme (IGMDP), which allowed BDL to be closely involved with the programme, wherein it was identified as the prime production agency.
 This opened up a plethora of opportunities to assimilate advanced manufacturing and programme management technologies and skills.
-Responding to the Concurrent Engineering Approaches adopted by DRDO in IGMDP, BDL was seen as a reliable and trust worthy ally, and resulted in the induction of India's first state-of- the-art Surface-to-Surface Missile Prithvi.
+Responding to the concurrent engineering approaches adopted by the Defence Research and Development Organisation (DRDO) in the Integrated Guided Missile Development Programme (IGMDP), BDL was seen as a reliable and trust worthy partner, and resulted in the induction of India's first state-of-the-art surface-to-surface missile Prithvi.
 BDL has delivered Prithvi to the three services as per requirements.
-BDL has forayed into the field of under water weapon systems and air-to-air missiles and associated equipment with technology support from the DRDO and other players in this domain.
+BDL has forayed into the field of underwater weapon systems and air-to-air missiles, and associated equipment, with technology support from the DRDO and other players in this domain.

 Operations

 BDL has been consistently incurring profits and has been nominated as a Mini Ratna – Category-I Company by the Government of India.
 Showing steady progress in its operations over the years, BDL achieved a record sales turnover of ₹1,075 crore in 2012–13.
 BDL has orders worth over ₹1,800 crore.
-Keeping pace with the modernisation of the Indian Armed Forces, BDL is poised to enter new avenues of manufacturing covering a wide range of weapon systems such as: Surface to Air Missiles, Air Defence Systems, Heavy Weight Torpedoes, Air to Air Missiles, making it a defence equipment manufacturer.
-BDL has also entered into the arena of refurbishment of old missiles.
+Keeping pace with the modernisation of the Indian Armed Forces, BDL is poised to enter new avenues of manufacturing covering a wide range of weapon systems such as: surface-to-air missiles, air defence systems, heavy weight torpedoes, air-to-air missiles, making it a defence equipment manufacturer.
+BDL has also entered the arena of refurbishment of old missiles.

 Products and services

-Indigenous Missiles
+Indigenous missiles

 BDL is the nodal agency for the production of missiles developed by India.
 The first such missile that entered production of dynamics with BDL was the Prithvi missile.

 BDL manufactures a range of missiles for the Indian Armed Forces some prominent products are listed below: